Mastering HubSpot Sales Funnel Stages: Examples & Best Practices

 • Implement HubSpot’s predictive lead scoring to automate lead qualification and focus on high-potential leads.

-The Decision stage is where leads are ready to engage directly with your sales team.
-They have explored their options and are evaluating whether your product or service is the right fit.
+This is where leads are ready to engage directly with your sales team.
+These leads have explored their options and are evaluating whether your product or service is the right fit.

 HubSpot tracks this stage using Sales Qualified Leads (SQLs) and Opportunities, which are leads that have interacted with your sales team and shown serious intent to purchase.